Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Related Work

-Nevertheless, recent scientific work has provided some insight into generalized deployment of DNNs on microcontrollers.
+Recent scientific work has provided some insight into the generalized use of DNNs on microcontrollers.
 The approach most closely related to our proposed methodology is MCUNet \cite{lin_mcunet_2020}.
-Similar to our pipeline the authors describe a two stage process to seamlessly combine model design (TinyNAS) with an inference engine (TinyEngine).
-Still MCUNet differs from our approach in the way it generates suitable DNN candidates for deployment.
-To find networks that meet target platform constraints, MCUNet focuses on neural architecture search (NAS) \cite{zoph_neural_2017} while our framework starts from well-known existing DNN architectures and then dynamically scales them down during their training using pruning and quantization techniques.
+Similar to our pipeline, the authors describe a two-step process to seamlessly combine model design (TinyNAS) with an inference engine (TinyEngine).
+However, MCUNet differs from our approach in the way it generates suitable DNN candidates for deployment.
+To find networks that satisfy the constraints of the target platform, MCUNet focuses on neural architecture search (NAS) \cite{zoph_neural_2017}, while our framework starts from known existing DNN architectures and then dynamically scales them down during training using pruning and quantization techniques.

-A more general approach to a deployment framework for microcontrollers is \emph{tfl-micro}~\cite{david_tensorflow_2021}, which supports the execution of quantized tensorflow lite models on ARM Cortex-M-based hardware using ARM's \emph{CMSIS} library.
-However, this also limits the framework as it requires the usage of \emph{tensorflow (TF)} for model training and also only supports a subset of features implemented in TF.
+A more general approach to a microcontroller deployment framework is \emph{tfl-micro}~\cite{MLSYS2021_tflmicro}, which supports the execution of quantized tensorflow lite models on ARM Cortex-M-based hardware using ARM's \emph{CMSIS} library.
+However, this also limits the framework as it requires the use of \emph{tensorflow (TF)} for model training and only supports a subset of the features implemented in TF.